The Principals of a Business Valuation

 We all like alternatives.
 Well, maybe, is the world better with 800 TV channels versus 3?
 The Principle of Alternative Investments shares the realities of the multitude of potential investments for investors.
 There are 7600 mutual funds in the US alone.
 There are over 42,000 businesses for sale in the US.
 Investment choices are staggering, and all compete for investors’ dollars.

 Valuation professionals also focus on the best buyer for a certain asset being valued.
-Sellers are striving for the 1+1 = 3 Strategic buyer.
+Sellers are striving for the 1+1 = 3 Strategic buyers.
 Sellers and their consultants are targeting and selling the synergies of their potential investment target.
-Buyers would prefer to be cash flow or financial buyers who are looking strictly at the target investments existing cash flow.
+Buyers would prefer to be cash flow or financial buyers who are looking strictly at the target investments’ existing cash flow.

 The Principle of Alternative Investments also touches upon opportunity costs.
 A potential buyer spends resources and time buying a company, and the deal does not close.
 All that time and resources are sunk costs that cannot be recovered.
 Also, management has spent time on the failed acquisition versus growing their core business.
-Taking your eye off the ball is a real problem and gets management fired.
+Taking your eye off the ball is a real problem and gets management fired and wastes precious human resources.

 All valuation professionals worth their salt end their valuation report with a valuation reality or sanity check.
-For example, if you buy a business, put down 20%, and financed the remaining 80% for 7 years at Prime + 2%, would there be enough cash flow to comfortably cover the debt and still leave you with a return that meets your personal risk/return profile?
+For example, if you buy a business, put down 20%, and finance the remaining 80% for 7 years at Prime + 2%, would there be enough cash flow to cover the debt comfortably and still leave you with a return that meets your personal risk/return profile?
+This is important regarding buy-sell agreements, employee stock ownership plans, litigation support, and insider transactions valuation analysis for financial reporting.

 A business valuation encompasses these six principles.
-Both valuation providers and investors should understand how each ties together with the other.
+Valuation consulting providers and investors should understand how each relates to the other.
+Also, business owners should do their due diligence and not take the numbers on faith from their valuation services provider.